CapiMoney/dotfiles/README.md

 # Dotfiles

-Dotfiles to get you up-and-running a whole lot faster. 🚀
+Dotfiles to get you up and running a whole lot faster. 🚀

 ## Table of Contents